ASCII Full Form: American Standard Code for Information Interchange

 History: ASCII Full Form

 ASCII code follows an order which is known as ASCIIbetical order and in this order, all the characters are represented with an integer value.
-In this order digits and the punctuations, characters come first then the Uppercase character and at last the lower-case characters.
+In this order, digits, punctuations, and characters come first, and then the Uppercase characters, at last, the lower-case characters.

 Use of ASCII code

-- Word processor and editors can store data in ASCII format
+- Word processors and editors can store data in ASCII format.

 |ASCII||American Standard Code for Information Interchange|